plisker/coupons/README.md

 This script has a few dependencies that must be installed before use.

 ### Chromedriver
 The easiest way to install this is with Homebrew.
-In a command line window, run `brew install chromedriver` and it will be automatically installed.
+In a command line window, run `brew cask install chromedriver` and it will be automatically installed.

 If you do not have Homebrew installed, follow the instructions on [its website](https://brew.sh/ "Homebrew").